LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Related Work

-Closer to our work, BoxDiff \cite{xie2023boxdiff} encourages the desired objects to appear in the specified region by calculating losses based on the maximum values in cross-attention maps.
-Similarly, Attention-Refocusing \cite{phung2023grounded} modifies both cross-attention and self-attention maps to control object positions.
-Through our experiments, we observe that these approaches may overly strengthen the guidance, resulting in semantic neglect and image quality degradation.
-Therefore, we introduce $\mathcal{L}_{LAC}$ to ensure a moderate guidance while ensuring control effects.
+Closer to our work, several training-free approaches \cite{xie2023boxdiff, chen2023training, couairon2023zero, xiao2023r} design energy functions based on cross-attention maps to optimize the latent feature and encourage the desired objects to appear at the specified region.
+However, our experiments revealed that these approaches lack precise spatial control as they rely solely on raw cross-attention maps extracted at each timestep, which are coarse-grained and noisy representations of desired objects.
+Attention-Refocusing \cite{phung2023grounded} attempts to address this limitation by utilizing both cross-attention and self-attention maps individually for spatial control.
+However, it only optimizes the max values of attention maps, leading to unstable generation results and a lack of spatial accuracy.
+In contrast, our $\mathcal{L}_{LAC}$ provides accurate guidance based on refined cross-attention maps, which are more precise representations of the desired objects.
+Therefore, $\mathcal{L}_{LAC}$ enhances the alignment between cross-attention maps and layout instructions and addresses semantic failures effectively.
 Chen \etal \cite{chen2023training} notice a counter-intuitive phenomenon that padding tokens, \textit{i.e.}, start-of-text tokens (\texttt{[SoT]}) and end-of-text tokens (\texttt{[EoT]}), inherently carry rich semantic and layout information.
 However, this observation has not been thoroughly explored and utilized.
-Our $\mathcal{L}_{PTC}$ efficiently harnesses the information embedded in padding tokens to avoid the undesired fusion of generated objects.
+Our $\mathcal{L}_{PTC}$ efficiently harnesses the information embedded in padding tokens, further enhancing the consistency between object appearance and layout instructions.